AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - outline engineering's current understanding of what will be built
 - pose open questions that need to be resolved, either internally or with the community or external researchers

+**Note:** Most of the components below will have their own design documents.

 ## Overview

 The Aztec Network is a privacy-focused, general-purpose Layer 2 network built on Ethereum.
 It uses zero-knowledge client-side proofs to enable private, programmable transactions, a VM to enable verified public computation, and a rollup architecture to scale.
 Aztec is designed to be permissionless and decentralized, while maintaining sound economics, governance, and compliance.